LARIAT Suturing of The Left Atrial Appendage

 Patients with atrial fibrillation (AFib) experience a risk of stroke five times higher than those who do not have the condition.
 The most common cause of stroke occurs as a result of the pooling of blood and resultant clotting within the left atrium, often as a result of the irregular and fast heartbeat generated by AFib.
 The left atrial appendage, or LAA, is a part of the left atrium that may cease to function normally during AFib.
 As a result, blood pools in the LAA, creating an environment conducive to blood clotting and stroke.

 Blood thinners reduce the risk of stroke by stopping clotting in the LAA and elsewhere.
-Blood thinners are presently considered the gold standard for prevention of strokes in patients with atrial fibrillation.
+Blood thinners are presently considered the gold standard for the prevention of strokes in patients with atrial fibrillation.
 They reduce the risk of stroke and systemic embolism by about 64-66%.
 However, for a wide variety of reasons not all patients can take blood thinners.
 Some patients have strokes despite blood thinners, while others experience bleeding that may be spontaneous and life threatening with or without trauma.
 The LARIAT device uses a minimally invasive approach to deliver a suture to permanently close the LAA.
 In addition, there is ongoing research into the possibility that the LAA may play an important role in causing Afib itself, such that closing it with a LARIAT may add additional success to an Afib ablation procedure.

 How does the LARIAT procedure work?